inakizamores/Fullscreenify/README.md

     -   Implements intelligent polling to update the UI at different intervals depending on whether music is playing or paused.
     -   Handles the display and behavior of the session expiration modal.
     -   Provides a toggle to switch between album art and CD display.
+    -   **CD Rotation Synchronization:** The CD rotation animation in `app.js` now uses `requestAnimationFrame` to synchronize the rotation with the screen's refresh rate.
+This ensures smooth animation regardless of the user's display settings.
     -   Displays placeholder content when no music is playing.
     -   Schedules the token refresh mechanism.
+    -   **Hide UI Toggle:** Implements the "Hide UI Toggle" functionality in `app.js`, which adds an event listener to the "Hide UI" button.
+When clicked, it toggles the `hidden` class on the container with the other UI buttons, effectively hiding or showing them.
     -   **Wake Lock API:**
         -   When a song starts playing, it attempts to acquire a screen wake lock using `navigator.wakeLock.request('screen')`.
         -   If successful, this prevents the screen from turning off or the device from sleeping.